jeanslack/Videomass/README.md

 edit new conversion profiles in order to use FFmpeg without limits of formats, codecs and commands.

-In fatc, most of the operations performed with FFmpeg via the command line, can be stored as conversion profiles on Videomass and can be performed or modified on the fly.
+In fact, most of the operations performed with FFmpeg via the command line, can be stored as conversion profiles on Videomass and can be performed or modified on the fly.